pskowronek/unitra-fm-radio-arduino/README.md

 ## The project

 ### The Aim
 The aim was to keep the orginal look&feel of the radio as much as possible.
-So, I kept the volume potentiometer working also as power-on switch.
+So, I kept the volume potentiometer working also as a power-on switch.
-The analog feeling of tunning along with freq indicator moving had to be kept working (eventhough the scale is not relevant anymore due to OIRT -> CCIR transition).
+The analog feeling of tunning along with freqeuncy indicator moving up&down had to be kept working (eventhough the scale is not relevant anymore due to OIRT -> CCIR transition).
-I could use rotary encoder for this but I felt that co-ordination with analog indicator may get lost so I decided to use rotary potentiometer which of course is not so accurate for fine tunning plus the influence of temperature and humidity (wire connecting analog indicator) doesn't help.
-But, it gives the oldschool feedback, yo!
-To avoid madness in the household I decided to convert the band switch to do something usefull - to tune into 3 preconfigured frequencies, only the first position allows for free tunning.
+I could use rotary encoder for this but I felt that co-ordination with analog indicator may get lost so I decided to use rotary potentiometer which of course is not so accurate for fine tunning, plus the influence of temperature and humidity (wire connecting analog indicator) doesn't help.
+But, it still gives the oldschool feedback, yo!
+To avoid madness in the household I decided to convert the band switch to do something usefull i.e. to tune into 3 preconfigured frequencies, only the first position allows for free tunning.

 ### The Feedback
-To get any feedback what's the current frequency I decided to implant Nokia 5110 display, which was hidden under the scale.
+To get any feedback what's the current frequency I decided to implant Nokia 5110 display and which was hidden under the scale.
 Its illumination automatically fades out when tunning is over, so it doesn't destroy the look so much.
-The LCD may also display the name of the radio station, but since the FM module I used doesn't provide RDS readings, the radio station name is taken from the list of predefined stations, also this list is used to automatically fine-tune to exact frequency.
+The LCD may also display the name of the radio station, but since the FM module I used doesn't provide RDS readings the radio station name is taken from the list of predefined stations.
+This list is alsoe being used to automatically fine-tune to exact frequency.
 The LCD display additionally displays the signal level and mono/stereo status.

 ### The Power Source
-The radio is powered by 5x AA batteries consuming around 50mAh.
+The radio is powered by 5x AA batteries consuming around ~56mA.
 Sadly, I didn't measure what was the original power consumption :/
-The circuit for 230V has been removed (you don't want that functionality in the bathroom, right?), eventhough it could be left as it was - the LDO could have been be easily connected to graetz bridge after transformer.
+The circuit for 230V has been removed (you don't want that functionality in the bathroom, right?), eventhough it could be left as it was - the LDO could have been be easily connected to the existing graetz bridge after transformer.

 ## Photos